Code-Institute-Submissions/milestone-68/README.md

 * As a guest user, I want to be able to access this website from different devices easily.

-* As a guest user, I want to easily navigate the site so that I can find content quickly with ease.
+* As a guest user, I want to easily navigate the site so that I can find content quickly and with ease.

 * As a guest user, I want to be able to contact the site owner with any further questions I may have.